stephenlb/webrtc-sdk/blogs/what-is-webrtc.md

 # Summery

 WebRTC is a big bundle of open source technology.
-Are you planning on building Skype on web and mobile?
+Are you planning on building Skype on web and mobile iOS/Android?
 WebRTC makes it easy for you to create new types of communications apps which require Audio or Video streaming.
 Even better WebRTC allows you to connect two users Peer-to-Peer.
 This style of connectivity is phenomenal for businesses saving on the tranditional middle-man server bandwidth costs.